• Home

 How to make pesto spaghetti squash casserole?

-1. Roast the spaghetti squash: Heat oven to 400 degrees F. Line a rimmed baking sheet with parchment paper for easy clean up.
-Rub the cut sides of the squash with olive oil and season to taste with salt and pepper.
-Place the squash, cut side down, on the prepared baking sheet.
-Transfer to the oven and bake for 40-50 minutes, or until the squash is tender and easily pierced with a fork.
-When squash is cooked and cool enough to handle, use a fork to gently scrape out the strands of squash and discard squash “shells”.
-Transfer the squash “noodles”, in batches, to a kitchen towel or tea towel.
-Squeeze the excess water out of the spaghetti squash.
-Transfer to a bowl and set aside.
-Keep the oven at 400 degrees F.
+1. Roast the spaghetti squash: Rub the cut sides of the squash with olive oil and season to taste with salt and pepper.
+Place the squash, cut side down, on the baking sheet.
+Transfer a 400-degree oven and bake for 40-50 minutes, or until the squash is fork tender.
+Set aside until cool enough to handle.
+Then, use a fork to gently scrape out the strands of squash and discard squash “shells”.
+In batches, transfer the squash “noodles” to a kitchen towel or tea towel.
+Squeeze to remove and discard the excess water from the squash.
+Transfer the strands of squash to a bowl and set aside.
+(Keep the oven on!)

-2. While the spaghetti squash roasts, make the pesto ricotta mixture: In a medium bowl, combine the ricotta with the pesto, garlic, and 1/3 cup parmesan cheese.
-Season with ¼ teaspoon salt and 1/8 teaspoon ground black pepper.
-Stir to combine.
-Set aside.
+2. Make the pesto ricotta mixture: In a medium bowl, combine the ricotta with the pesto, garlic, and parmesan cheese.
+Season with salt and black pepper and stir to combine.
+Then, set aside.

 3. Add flavor to your marinara: Stir fresh basil into your marinara sauce.
-Taste.
-Adjust your sauce to taste with salt and pepper.
-Set aside.
+Then taste it and adjust your sauce with salt and pepper.

-4. Assemble casserole: Grease 9×13-inch casserole dish.
-Spread ¾ cup of the tomato sauce onto the bottom of the dish.
-Top with half of the cooked spaghetti squash noodles.
-Top with half (1 ½ cups) of the ricotta mixture followed by half (1 ¼ cups) of the remaining tomato sauce and half (4 ounces) of the mozzarella cheese.
+4. Assemble casserole: Grease a 9×13-inch casserole dish.
+Spread a thin layer of tomato sauce onto the bottom of the dish.
+Top with half of the spaghetti squash noodles.
+Then, top with half of the ricotta mixture.
+Next, layer on half of the remaining tomato sauce and half of the mozzarella cheese.
 Repeat with the remaining squash noodles, ricotta and tomato sauce.
-Sprinkle with remaining mozzarella cheese and remaining 1/3 cup parmesan cheese.
+Finally, sprinkle with the rest of the mozzarella and parmesan cheeses.

-5. Bake: Bake in the oven (preheated to 400 degrees F) for 25-30 minutes or until the top of the casserole is browned and bubbly.
+5. Bake: Bake in the oven for 25-30 minutes or until the top of the casserole is bubbly.

-6. Serve: Let cool 10 minutes before serving.
-Garnish with more parmesan cheese and fresh basil if desired.
-Enjoy!
+6. Serve: Let cool for 10 minutes before garnishing with cheese and basil.
+Serve and enjoy.

 Overhead photo collage of how to make Pesto Spaghetti Squash Casserole step by step with the written instructions written out on each photo.